AlZi-88/SDCE_LaneLines/writeup_lane_line_detection.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I blurred the grayscale image with a kernel size of 7 to filter the image and avoid the pipeline to be too sensitiv for gradient detection.
 The third step is the gradient detection via canny edge detection.
-This function searches for high gradients in grayscale and ignores all the others
+This function searches for high gradients in the grayscale image and keeps the rest of the image black.
+The fourth step is to define an area of interest where the algorithm should look for the lane lines via region masking.
+This makes the algorithm much more robust because otherwise the algorithm might find lines all over the image where it isn't from interest.
+The last set finally is to combine the bright pixels in the image to a real line.
+This is done via hough transformation, where for each point all possible lines with gradient and bias are defined in the so called hough space.
+A point where multiple lines are crossing define then the slope and bias of the corresponding line.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...